Using a view container

 3. Drag a view onto the canvas

-Instead of adding an empty view container to the canvas first, you can simply drag a view (dashboard, report, or scorecard) from the Explore window directly to the canvas.
+Instead of adding an empty view container to the canvas first, you can simply drag any other view from the Explore window directly to your canvas.
 A view container will be created automatically and used to contain the dragged view.

 For example, drag a scorecard from Explore to the canvas.

-Go to Properties and you'll see that the view container has been created automatically.
+Go to Properties and you'll see that this is a view container.

-Unless you are using a view container originally created using Dundas BI 2.5 or older, most uses of dundas.context.* refer to the context of the top-level canvas instead of the embedded one.
-If you call this within an embedded canvas (i.e., inner or sub-canvas), the dashboard/report/scorecard of the top-level canvas will be returned, which is likely not what you want.
+Unless you are using a view container originally created using Dundas BI 2.5 or older, most uses of dundas.context.* refer to the context of the top-level view and its canvas instead of the embedded one.
+If you access this within an embedded view, the top-level view or canvas will be returned, which is likely not what you want.